Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Mathematical Techniques and Challenges

-\cite{Song2021} does not consider the existence of solutions to model \eqref{delayprototypenon-localtime-dist}, however some references concerning periodic solutions and travelling wave solutions are provided.
-The study of the well-posedness of this model is an open question.
+\item \cite{Song2021} does not consider the existence of solutions to model \eqref{delayprototypenon-localtime-dist}, however some references concerning periodic solutions and travelling wave solutions are provided.
+The study of the well-posedness of this model is an open {problem}. \end{itemize}

 To conclude, models which feature a spatiotemporal convolution, defined most generally in line \eqref{percepspatim}, do not have many results concerning the well-posedness of solutions.
-Similar to the caveats made in Section \ref{sec:wellposedimplicit}, existence is less of an issue when the kernels chosen are appropriately smooth.
-The most interesting cases, however, do not often feature such regularity (as in the case of the top-hat detection function, or when the kernel is taken to be the fundamental solution to the heat equation), and so further development of analytical tools is necessary.
+Similar to the caveats made in Section \ref{sec:wellposedimplicit}, existence is less of an issue when the kernels are appropriately smooth.
+The most interesting cases, however, do not often feature such regularity (as in the case of the top-hat detection function {due to a lack of continuity}, or when the kernel is taken to be the fundamental solution to the heat equation {and the kernel becomes singular}), and thus further development of analytical tools is necessary.